 What is a central air conditioner compressor?
 And how does it impact A/C efficiency?

-All central air conditioners contain what’s known as a scroll compressor that circulates the refrigerant through your air conditioner’s coil.
+All central air conditioners contain what’s known as a scroll compressor that conditions and circulates the refrigerant through your air conditioner’s coils.
 The type of compressor your central air conditioner has is directly related to the energy efficiency of your unit.

 Common types of compressors used in central air conditioners: